 By all means take a rest day but make it an active rest day.
 As contradictory as that sounds, active rest limits muscle pain and lethargy after a tough week.
 It also keeps you mentally focused and energised and prevents your metabolism from coming to a complete standstill.
 Light gardening and house work, walking and moderate paced cycling are all great forms of active rest.

 A weekly “cheat meal” is what all dieters wait for all week long.
 By allowing yourself to "cheat" on your diet, you'll boost your metabolism and stamp out feelings of deprivation, allowing you to lose more weight and stick to your diet plan.

-That being said, If your idea of a cheat meal is an entire double cream chocolate cheese cake (I just made that up but you get my point), I think it’s time you rethink your weekly reward.
+That being said, If your idea of a cheat meal is an entire double cream chocolate cheesecake (I just made that up but you get my point), I think it’s time you rethink your weekly reward.
 The key to cheat meals is to be realistic.
-Sugar laden, nutrient lacking foods will get you nowhere and could ruin your week’s hard work.
-Instead, eat a well balanced high calorie food that packs some nutritional punch.
-Check out 21 cheat meals for some mouth-watering ideas.
+Sugar-laden, nutrient lacking foods will get you nowhere and could ruin your week’s hard work.
+Instead, eat a well-balanced high-calorie food that packs some nutritional punch.

 By all means snack, but as you aren't partaking in any strenuous exercise this weekend, stay away from carbs heavy foods and Instead reach for high protein and fibre foods like nuts, yogurt and fruit.
 Protein fuels lean muscle growth and repair, boosting metabolic rate and fibre improves digestion, preventing you from binging on fatty and sugary foods.